curiouspeterson/muttville-app/File-Structure.md

 - **Error Handling**: Basic error logging is implemented, especially in data fetching functions.
 - **Deployment**: Configurations for deployment are set in `next.config.mjs` and the project is ready to be deployed on platforms like Vercel.

+## TODO
+1. **Centralize TypeScript Interfaces:**
+   - Ensure all interfaces are defined in a single `types` directory to avoid duplication and maintain consistency.

+2. **Implement Comprehensive API Routes:**
+   - Add `PUT` and `DELETE` handlers for `activities` and `dogs` to support full CRUD operations.

+3. **Enhance Error Handling:**
+   - Integrate user-friendly error notifications using the existing `useToast` hook or similar mechanisms.

+4. **Optimize Real-Time Subscriptions:**
+   - Limit real-time subscriptions to specific events (`INSERT`, `UPDATE`, `DELETE`) to improve performance.

+5. **Introduce Unit and Integration Testing:**
+   - Develop tests for critical components and API routes to ensure reliability and catch issues early.

+6. **Improve Form Validation:**
+   - Integrate more robust validation libraries (e.g., Yup, Zod) to ensure data integrity across all forms.

+7. **Optimize State Management:**
+   - Leverage Zustand more extensively for managing complex and real-time state changes.

+8. **Implement Optimistic UI Updates:**
+   - Reduce unnecessary data fetching by updating the local state optimistically upon successful mutations.

+9. **Expand UI Components:**
+   - Develop additional reusable UI components to streamline development and maintain design consistency.

+10. **Documentation Enhancements:**
+    - Update `README.md` with comprehensive setup, usage instructions, and contribution guidelines.

+11. **Accessibility Improvements:**
+    - Ensure all components meet accessibility standards to provide an inclusive user experience.

+12. **Performance Optimization:**
+    - Analyze and optimize the application's performance, focusing on load times and responsiveness.

+13. **Security Enhancements:**
+    - Implement additional security measures, such as input sanitization and rate limiting, to protect against common vulnerabilities.

+14. **Deployment Pipeline:**
+    - Set up continuous integration and deployment (CI/CD) pipelines to automate testing and deployments.

+15. **User Feedback Features:**
+    - Incorporate features that allow users to provide feedback or report issues directly within the application.

+Feel free to reach out for further assistance on implementing these recommendations or addressing any specific issues.